renzv-compsci/Finals-Game/README.md

 ## Technologies Used

-- **Python 3.x**: The programming language used for the game's development.
+- **Python 3.13**: The programming language used for the game's development.
 - **Pygame**: A set of Python modules designed for writing video games.
 It is used for rendering graphics, handling user input, and controlling game logic.

 ## Credits

-- **Renz Viloria, Charles Cabatian, Mark Anub, and Jon Beltran**: Developer of the game.
+- **Renz Viloria, Charles Cabatian, Mark Anub, and Jon Beltran**: Developers of the game.
 - **Game Inspiration**: Classic arcade games like Asteroids.

 ## License